KannonZenetism/zenetism-field-physics/lattice-mathematics/LM02-mathematical-commentary.md

 ### 7.3 Sealed Colimits and Collective Non-Fusion

 LM01's Lemma on Sealed Colimits — that the colimit exists iff seals \( \{S_i\} \) are jointly compatible on overlaps — anticipates LM05 §9.1's Collective Non-Fusion Principle and the Sealed Injectivity Theorem (LM05 §9.8).
 In categorical terms, Non-Fusion states that the colimit of sealed objects is never a coequalizer that identifies distinct essences: the colimit joins but does not merge.
 Sealed colimits are collective integration without fusion.
-This is the categorical form of the principle that synthesis does not erase identity, now expressed at the level of universal constructions.
+This is the categorical form of the principle that synthesis does not erase identity, now expressed in the register of universal constructions.

 ---